lynnswap/NSToolbarHitTestingFix/README.md

     .toolbarClickThrough()
 ```

-The implementation registers a swizzled `hitTest` on `NSGlassContainerView` when your window is first encountered.
-It is designed only for experimental purposes during the macOS 26 beta.
+The implementation registers a swizzled `hitTest` on `NSGlassContainerView` the first time a window installs the modifier.
+A singleton registry keeps track of installed windows.
+The package is intended only for experimental use during the macOS 26 beta.

 ## Feedback